utiasDSL/crisp_controllers_demos/README.md

 ### Rviz does not open when launch the robots.
 Why?
 > Simply run `xhost +` on a terminal to enable any host to use the X. You need this because we are running the demos in a container.

+### When executing `ros2 topic list` in a different terminal, I can not see any topics.
+However, the container is running.
+Why?
+> Probably you are using a different `ROS_DOMAIN_ID`.
+The default now is set to 100 but you can change it when running the container.
+To change it in your shell run `ROS_DOMAIN_ID=100 && ros2 daemon start && ros2 daemon stop`.

 ### How are the manipulors being simulated?
 > We implemeted a simple `MujocoHardwareInterface` to simulate the robots.
 This code is heavily inspired by the simulator in <a href="https://github.com/fzi-forschungszentrum-informatik/cartesian_controllers/tree/ros2/cartesian_controller_simulation">cartesian_controllers</a>, but probably better alternatives to use mujoco as a backend simulation would be <a href="https://github.com/moveit/mujoco_ros2_control">mujoco_ros2_control</a>.
 One could also use gazebo.
 > The mujoco files come from the mujoco menagerie and have been slightly modified to use torque based actuators + we added some friction to the joints (to increase realism).